rds1983/OpenSora/README.md

 # Camera Controls
 Use W, A, S, D to move camera.
-Hold right mouse button and move mouse to rotate the camera.
+Hold right mouse button and move mouse to rotate it.